scf4/lyricist/README.md

 ```js
 lyricist.artist(2, {page: 2, per_page: 50}, function(err, artist) { });
 ```
-`artist()` will **not** fetch lyrics. lyricist scrapes the Genius.com website for lyrics and this would result in too many concurrent page requests.
+`artist()` will **not** fetch lyrics.
+Lyricist scrapes the Genius.com website for lyrics and this would result in too many concurrent page requests.